 There are two types of tuberculosis: latent and active.
 Latent TB is when the bacteria stays in your body but causes no symptoms.
 It can turn into an active, so treatment is still important.
 Active TB makes you very sick and can be easily spread to others.
 Some symptoms include: coughing that will last for more than 3 weeks, coughing up blood, loss of appetite, chills, night sweats, chills, chest pain, weight loss, fever, and fatigue.
 This illness can also affect other organs, such as the kidneys, brain, or spine.

 Schedule a time to see your physician immediately if you experience a fever, persistent cough, weight loss, or night sweats.
 You should be screened for latent TB if you have been around people with human immunodeficiency viruses (HIV) / acquired immunodeficiency syndrome (AIDS), health care workers who work with people at risk for TB, people who are around infected individuals, or intravenous therapy (IV) drug users.

 TB is a disease that is spread from person to person through coughing or sneezing.
 It is very contagious, but it is not easy to catch.
 This is because you are likely to get it from someone that you live or work with rather than from a stranger.
 TB has been spreading since the introduction of HIV and AIDS in the 1980s.

-Another cause of TB is that most of the strains of bacterium have become resistant to the drugs that physicians usually prescribe to fight them.
+Another cause of TB is that most strains of bacterium have become resistant to the drugs that physicians usually prescribe to fight them.
 Since the first antibiotics are nearly 60 years old now, our bodies have built up a resistance to them.
 This is also passed on to the next generations.
-When the antibiotics does not kill all the bacteria that are associated with TB that is when the next strain shows up.
+When the antibiotics do not kill all the bacteria that are associated with TB that is when the next strain shows up.

 Tuberculosis Risk Factors